nahuel36/nahuel36.github.io/curves/curves.md

 <br/>This Is the juicy part, because here starts you creativity, you Will have a tool to make more original movements, smooth or very fast, or in begining smooth and then very fast, the posibility of shapes are infinite.
 <br/><br/>
 For example, imagine a conection from (0,0) to (1,1) again, bit with this form
 <br/>That means that the initial variation Will slowly change, but in The end Will change with a lot of Speed.
 Did you understand this with the shape?
-A more horizontal líne means slow change, and a More vertical líne means fast change.
-Then The variation Is not linear anymore, AND adds More natural movements.
+A more horizontal líne means slow change, and a more vertical líne means fast change.
+Then the variation is not linear anymore, and adds more natural movements.
-<br/><br/>For example you can make a light slowly turn on, but when take half,  decrease to quarter, anda then go fast to Max intensity, then abruptly go to 0 and stand this a While, then do the oposingo behaviour configurating ping Pong post wrap.
+<br/><br/>For example you can make a light slowly turn on, but when take half, decrease to quarter, anda then go fast to max intensity, then abruptly go to 0 and stand this a while, then do the oposingo behaviour configurating ping Pong post wrap.
 Then you have it, a very naughty and a little unpredictible light.

 # Other animations